Many kids are struggling in school. Do their parents know? - WTOP News

 “Historically, teachers did not get a lot of training to talk to parents,” said Tyler Smith, a school psychology professor at the University of Missouri.
 School leadership and support for teachers also make a difference, he said.

 That’s consistent with findings from national teacher surveys conducted by Learning Heroes.
-At times, Williams said, teachers also “make assumptions” that low-income parents don’t care or shouldn’t be burdened.
+At times, Williams said, teachers also “make assumptions” that some low-income parents don’t care or shouldn’t be burdened, or that parents won’t believe them.

 Without these conversations, parents have had to rely on report cards.
 But report cards are notoriously subjective, reflecting how much effort students show in class and whether they turn in homework.